 The single-entry system of bookkeeping requires recording one entry for each financial activity or transaction.
-Single entry bookkeeping system is a basic system that a company might use to record daily receipts or generate a daily or weekly report of cash flow.
+The single-entry bookkeeping system is a basic system that a company might use to record daily receipts or generate a daily or weekly report of cash flow.

-The double-entry system of bookkeeping requires double entry for each financial transaction.
+The double-entry system of bookkeeping requires a double entry for each financial transaction.
 The double entry system provides checks and balances by recording corresponding credit entry for each debit entry.
-Double-entry system of bookkeeping is not cash-based.
+The double-entry system of bookkeeping is not cash-based.
 Transactions are entered when a debt is incurred or revenue is earned.